 Being a devoted craft-maker, she represents her decorative artworks at the ByWard Market, being an artist-vendor since 2016.
 Yulia’s the most recent solo exhibitions have been introduced in downtown core, around the Somerset\Bank Str., in the vitrines of the Primecorp (since March 18 up to May 3, 2019), in the Lee Matasi Gallery, on the walls of the BlueBird café (solo-show “First Tokens Of The Spring”, 2019), while her big solo show took place on June 2018 in Trinity Art Gallery, Shenkman Arts Centre.

 “I want to reach the best results with traditional materials.
-My professional interests and areas of investigation include creating artworks that may contain elements of medieval patterns that might have been seen as allusions to the well-known fables of mythological subjects.
-I am seeking the vibrancy, reverberation and shimmering light that so often we see around us, admire, though are so often unable to capture – and I am trying to render it in all my realistic or impressionistic art pieces.”
+My professional interests and areas of investigation include creating artworks that may contain elements of medieval patterns that might have been seen as allusions to the well-known fables of mythological sujets.
+I am seeking for the vibrancy, reverberation and shimmering light that so often we see around us, admire, though are so often unable to capture – and I am trying to render it in all my realistic or impressionistic art pieces.”

 “Indeed, all the most recent calamities, the despicable behavior of Russia put me in an uneasy position, to say at least – indeed, so often I feel ashamed to be named Russian in origin; my hopes and personal commitments, as well as financial donations will be aimed to help to Ukrainian refugees, who got a chance to be sheltered in Canada – likewise my family did 14 years ago.
 I am happy that I have a chance to share all skills and techniques I’ve gained throughout my professional career, to contribute all the best out of the traditional and crispy-new European techniques, trends and styles; especially in professional fields such as illustration, water-based media and decorative design.
 Ottawa Valley has a vibrant, thriving artistic community, and I will do my best to help it sparkle in the full radiance of beauty”.